 The sapients are Domeheads, and have large dome-shaped heads that are larger on the males than on the females.
 They belong to a phylum of animals called the tubans (Bodus' analogue of vertebrates), with skeletons made of a reddish-brown substance called taban.
 They belong to a warm-blooded class of tubans called the sagars, with four-chambered hearts.
 They have skin with stripes running across the back and to the sides of the front of their legs, arms, abdomen and head.
 The main part of their skin can come in silvery-white, silver, light blue or pink, while the stripes come in yellow, hot pink or blue.
 Their eyes are deep and round, and come in blue (35%), purple (23%), pink (17%), green (11%), indigo (6%), yellow (5%) or magenta (3%).
 Bodusians have no external ears.
 Their lips are yellow.
 They have five fingers on each hand and four toes on each foot, with nails.
 A Domehead's taban teeth grow with her or him all her or his life, so Domeheads only get one dentition.
-73% of Bodusians are left-handed, 22% are right-handed and 5% are ambidextrous.
+73% of Bodusians are left-handed, 21% are right-handed, 5% are ambidextrous, and 1% are cross-handed.
 Bodusians are an average of 6'2" (male) and 6'0" (female) in height, with the gender difference accounted for by the size of the head.
 They weigh an average of 138 pounds (male) and 130 pounds (female).
-The blood of Bodusians is yellow and smells like almonds when they bleed.
-The average lifespan is 84 years.
+The blood of Bodusians is yellow and smells like almonds when they bleed; the active ingredient is a protein called hemamygdalin, rather than hemoglobin or hemocyanin.
+The average lifespan, without using Domehead life extension, is 84 Bodus-years.

 Bodusians are often able to commune with the beyond.
 Some appear to be able to speak with spirits of those who passed on, others are good mediums for the spiritual Center, and some exhibit telepathy.
 The aura of a Domehead is visible to some who have focused intensely on being able to see auras.
 The Bodusians explain that people become psychic because their brains become one with the spiritual Center and universe, and to be part of the universe is to know every part of the universe -- psychics know all parts of their all-inclusive selves.